12 Inspiring Civic Engagement Examples [Smart Initiatives]

 3. Partner with local leaders.
 Identify emergency response leaders in your community to complete the CERT train-the-trainer certification.

 4. Promote the program.
-Promote your CERT program using multiple communication channels, and recruit potential participants.
+Promote your CERT program using multiple communication channels and recruit potential participants.
 Focus your recruitment efforts on community groups, business and industry workers, and staff within your own local government administration.
 As part of your community emergency preparation strategy, be sure to also create a crisis communication plan.
-Click here to learn more.
+Click here to learn more about crisis communication planning.

 5. Hold CERT training.
 Once your CERT trainers are educated and established, build a regular, recurring schedule to hold CERT training.
 Focus initially on holding an annual training session, and then consider adding sessions throughout the year based on the size of your community and your citizens’ interest level.
 Be sure to invite past participants to future sessions as part of their refresher training.
 The CERT training for community groups is usually delivered in 2 1/2 hour sessions, one evening a week over a seven-week period.